mrexclamationmark/GNU-Linux-Configuration/README.md

 **Info:**

-CFS tweaks, network tweaks and memory tweaks are tuned for low latency in a balanced way (less overhead on the low latency spectrum).
+CFS tweaks, network tweaks (tuned for small packets) and memory tweaks are tuned for low latency in a balanced way.

 Security tweaks are mitigated at the cost some performance (security first, performance after).